openooh/venue-taxonomy/specification-1.0.md

 | 1.0.4   | December 18, 2020 | Fixed `station` to `stations` in `transit.train\_stations.platform`                      |
 | 1.0.5   | February 18, 2021 | Fixed `point of care" definitions                                                        |
 | 1.1.0   | March 31, 2021    | New Categories.
 Compatibility Notes.
 Clarified Single-Category.
 Deprecated String values |

+### Reporting Issues

+Issues, Feature Requests, and Bug Reports should be filed as Github Issues in [this project](https://github.com/openooh/venue-taxonomy/issues) and will be reviewed regularly by spec committee members.
+Parties interested in participating more actively in the specification development process should reach out in

 ## Getting Started